sirisian/ecmascript-types/decoratorreplacement.md

 }

 interface SourceSpan {
-	source: SourceRef;   // which buffer — the module, or a macro's output
+	source: SourceRef;   // which buffer â€” the module, or a macro's output
 	start: number;       // inclusive character index in that buffer
 	end: number;         // exclusive
 }